WasmEdge/WasmEdge/docs/book/en/src/frameworks/mesh/wasm-nginx-module.md

 ### Step 3: Load and execute the Wasm file

-Build your Nginx with wasm-nginx-module included and WasmEdge shared library installed in the right path.

-Let's start Nginx with the configuration below:
+Then, start Nginx with the configuration below:

 ```
 worker_processes  1;